 Primarily hawthorn berries and hawthorn supplements are known for their ability to enhance metabolism and the utilization of oxygen in the heart.
 This allows for protection of the arterial walls and dilation of the coronary blood vessels improving the pumping of the heart.
 This also means that reduced blood pressure occurs as expanded blood vessels allows the blood to move more freely throughout the body.
 Hawthorn berries also have anti oxidant properties and are a great way to get rid of free radicals that damage cells.

+There is also evidence for cardiovascular system improvement, particularly in clinical parameters associated with angina, congestive heart failure and acute myocardial infarct.
+This may be due to the herb's antioxidant activity.
+Its use in the treatment of hepatitis in modern Chinese medicine is supported by the demonstration of hepatoprotective activity in animal studies.
 Animal and laboratory studies have found that hawthorn contains active compounds with antioxidant properties.
 Antioxidants are substances that scavenge free radicals; damaging compounds in the body that alter cell membranes, tamper with DNA, and even cause cell death.
-Free radicals occur naturally in the body, but environmental toxins (including ultraviolet light, radiation, cigarette smoking, and air pollution) can also increase their number.
+Free radicals occur naturally in the body, but environmental toxins (including ultraviolet light, radiation, cigarette smoking, and air pollution) can also increase their number. |

 Free radicals are believed to contribute to the ageing process as well as the development of a number of health problems including heart disease.
 Antioxidants found in hawthorn can neutralise free radicals and may reduce or even help prevent some of the damage they cause.